Blog

 Consistent reconciliations of asset verification and robust internal controls ensure that assets represented in financial statements truly reflect the company’s holdings, location, and usage.

-Beyond compliance with IAS 16 and ASC 360, accurate depreciation also supports tax obligations, as tax authorities require companies to follow specific depreciation schedules.
+Beyond compliance with IAS 16 and ASC 360, accurate depreciation calculation also supports tax obligations, as tax authorities require companies to follow specific depreciation schedules.
 Mistakes in asset records, such as those caused by inaccurate or outdated asset information, may lead to reporting errors, overstatements, or understated tax liabilities—all of which can result in non-compliance and incur penalties.

 Factors that impact the calculation of Depreciation

-In many cases, companies assume their depreciation calculations are accurate based on past comparisons rather than true asset verification.
+In many cases, companies assume their accurate depreciation calculation are based on past comparisons rather than true asset verification.
 Management and auditors often rely on year-over-year alignment, which only confirms that depreciation is consistent—not that it is accurate.
 In practice, if current depreciation aligns with the previous year’s figures after accounting for additions and disposals, people often accept it without question.
 However, such assumptions can mask deeper errors, especially if assets are no longer in service, have been disposed of, or have become obsolete.

 Physical verification of PP&E brings these errors to light.
 For instance, a physical count can identify assets that are misplaced, stolen, transferred, or damaged.
 Without such verification, assets that no longer serve any operational purpose may still be listed, accumulating unnecessary depreciation expense.
 Here are some common errors that affect depreciation accuracy: